HappyStinson/rasmusnordling.se/_drafts/2020-04-xx-the-44-training-program.md

 ### Days 37-40 on the [Bodhisattva Path](https://zenhabits.net/practice-10-bodhisattva/)

 This practice is... helping others.
 Help all beings.
 First help yourself.
 Financially stable, easier to be generous.
-Bodhisattva (a being who helps all other beings).
+Bodhisattva (a being who is trying to help all other beings).
 In a sense this blog post is exactly that.
 I'm helping myself by doing this program and sharing my experiences.

-First day: Sat on the side edge of my bed.
-Started listening to the instructions but the video froze.
-Got distracted by voices outside and I felt excluded and a bit lonely again.
-Got back to finish the practice.
+For this practice I changed my position to sit on the edge of the bed.
+This practice is a little different from the previous ones and I didn't do much except sitting straight with my eyes closed and paying attention to Leo's voice.

-Second day:
+I had some connection issues and got distracted by voices outside, which made me feel excluded and a bit lonely again.

-Third day:
+On the second day, I had some trouble staying present and my thoughts wandered in to the future.
+I had to bring my awareness back several times.
+Finally starting to feel better in my body after two weeks of being sick.

-Fourth day:
+On the third day I would just lay in my bed sleepy and then lastly I sat up again for the final day.

 ### Days 41-44 to [Accept Everything](https://zenhabits.net/practice-11-everything/)